 Sure, you have many doubts and questions – it’s normal, do not worry.
 You can do it entirely by yourself.
 So let’s begin!

 In this article, you’ll learn everything you need to start your self-hosted WordPress blog.
-I will show you step-by-step how to set up hosting in SiteGround, how to easily install WordPress and customize the theme to your needs.
+I will show you step-by-step how to set up host your WordPress Blog on SiteGround, how to easily install WordPress and customize the theme to your needs.

 If you want to know more: How to start a blog, take a look at my article.

 Four steps how to set up a WordPress blog on your own with SiteGround hosting provider:

 - Get a web hosting account in SiteGround